Dmitry Gindin: Expert and consultant in fine stringed instruments

 A guide to the market for the finest instruments and their values (2021)

-Until recently, legendary instruments were linked to the musicians who owned them.
-The last few decades have witnessed a shift, as most of the greatest instruments not in permanent institutional collections or museums no longer belong to performers.
-Even the best-paid classical musicians today can no longer afford them due to an escalation of their value.
-The fine-instrument trade has become an investment-based market, subject to supply and demand as in other branches of rare art, with one important paradoxical difference: most fine and rare instruments still find use as indispensable tools in concert performance, rather than spending their life sealed away in bank vaults.
-They are indispensable in the work of musicians, making their artistic value and investment potential secondary to their primary purpose of making music.
-The long upward trend in the investor market for the finest instruments, with its various nuances and a strong preference for the greatest examples, shows no sign of abating.
+Until recently, legendary instruments were most closely associated with the musicians who owned and performed on them.
+In recent decades, however, a marked shift has occurred: the greatest instruments not held in permanent institutional collections or museums are now rarely in the hands of performers.
+Even the best-paid classical musicians today can no longer afford them, owing to their escalating value.
+The fine-instrument trade has become an investment-driven market, subject to the same forces of supply and demand as other branches of rare art, with one paradoxical distinction: most fine instruments continue to serve as indispensable tools in concert performance, rather than lying dormant in bank vaults.
+Their artistic and historical value, as well as their investment potential, remain secondary to their essential purpose of making music.
+The long upward trend in the market for the finest instruments - marked by its nuances and a strong preference for the greatest examples - shows no sign of abating.

 APPRAISING

-Appraisers are those most connected to the market itself - the dealers, specialised auctioneers and, in some cases, experts.
-Their evaluations are usually based on a combination of their own and other past sale results of similar items.
-However, their job is complicated in that no two identical instruments or bows exist to allow for exact comparison.
-Prices for rare items can fluctuate from example to example even within works by the same maker, and may also depend on the purpose of the appraisal: is it for insurance 'replacement value', for a quick sale through a third party to a dealer or a musician, or for a commission sale through an auction or dealership?
-Retail prices can vary across continents and within individual countries; currency fluctuations and the type of venue executing a sale also affect pricing.
-Apart from published public auction results, most transactions are private, so that little more than a value range can be estimated for a given instrument at a given time.
+Appraisers are those most directly connected to the market - dealers, specialised auctioneers and, in some cases, recognised experts.
+Their evaluations are usually based on a combination of their own experience and past sale results of comparable items.
+However, the task is complicated by the fact that no two instruments or bows are identical, making exact comparison impossible.
+Prices for rare examples can fluctuate even within the output of a single maker, and may also depend on the purpose of the appraisal: is it for insurance 'replacement value', for a rapid sale through a dealer or musician, or for a commission sale via auction or dealership?
+Retail prices can vary across continents and within individual countries, while currency fluctuations and the type of venue conducting the sale also influence outcomes.
+Apart from published auction records, most transactions remain private, so at best only a value range can be estimated for a given instrument at a given time.

-Criteria used for appraising include authenticity and period of production (if known), condition, level of workmanship, provenance, model, sound quality, varnish colour and fashion.
-Perceived or actual authenticity of all parts, as well as the state of preservation, remain amongst the most important criteria in evaluation and are generally viewed as relatively objective.
-But only a small percentage of old instruments conform to the category of 'fine, original, characteristic and in excellent condition'.
-Thus a good start for appraising may be to set a range of retail value for a very fine example (if known), and then to deduct certain percentages for any deviations from the 'gold standards' of undisputed authenticity and excellent condition.
+Criteria used for appraisal include authenticity and period of production (if known), condition, level of workmanship, provenance, model, sound quality, varnish colour and prevailing fashion.
+The perceived or actual authenticity of all parts, together with the state of preservation, remain among the most important criteria and are generally regarded as relatively objective.
+Yet only a small proportion of old instruments fall into the category of "fine, original, characteristic, and in excellent condition."
+A practical starting point is therefore to set a retail value range for a very fine example (if known), and then deduct percentages for any deviations from the "gold standards" of undisputed authenticity and excellent condition.

 VALUING MULTIMILLION-DOLLAR INSTRUMENTS